abhikroy-kol/Car-Sales-Analysis/README.md

 YTD Total Sales of **$371.2M** reflect a **+23.6% YoY increase**, and cars sold are up **+24.6%**, signaling robust market demand.
 This growth outpaces typical industry benchmarks and suggests effective sales strategies and inventory management.

 ### 2. 💰 Slight Pricing Pressure
-Despite volume growth, the **YTD Average Price of $28.0K** reflects a marginal MTD dip of **-0.79% ($223.48)**.
-This could indicate increased promotional activity, a shift toward lower-priced models in the current month, or heightened competitive pricing pressure.
+Despite volume growth, the **YTD Average Price of $28.0K** reflects a marginal YoY dip of **-0.79% ($223.48)**.
+This could indicate increased promotional activity, a shift toward lower-priced models in the current year, or heightened competitive pricing pressure.

 ### 3. 🚙 SUVs Rule the Roost
 With **$99.9M in YTD sales**, SUVs account for the **largest revenue share** among body styles (~27% of total), far outpacing Hardtops ($51.4M).
 This mirrors broader industry trends toward utility vehicles and suggests dealers should prioritize SUV inventory stocking.